mfrachet/create-frontend-framework/docs/vdom/event-handling.md

 const createReducer = args => (acc, currentString, index) => {
   const currentArg = args[index];

+  /**
-  // Here, we define the behaviour of an event node if (currentArg && currentArg.type === "event") {
+   * Here, we define the behaviour of an event node and this
+   * is where the type is important :D
+   */
+  if (currentArg && currentArg.type === "event") {
     return { ...acc, on: { click: currentArg.click } };
   }